IRTakan/SQL-Challenge/README.md

 Once everything looked good I imported each CSV file into its corresponding SQL table.

 ## -- Data Analysis.
-For the data analysis I created queries that did these things;
+For the data analysis I created queries that did these tasks;

 Listed the employee number, last name, first name, sex, and salary of each employee.
 ```